WANdisco/wandisco-documentation-ldm/docs/about.md

 Hive Migrator is an optional extra component of LiveData Migrator that allows replication of Hive and other SQL engines’ metadata.

-By default, LiveData Migrator installation package automatically installs Hive Migrator.
+By default, the LiveData Migrator installation package automatically installs Hive Migrator.
 But if you have already installed a previous version of LiveData Migrator that did not include Hive Migrator, you must install Hive Migrator separately to use it.

 ## Get started